Format Training and Troubleshooting

 Video training and troubleshooting

 TAD Services offers group training workshops in Fall and Spring semesters.
-If you cannot attend a workshop, you may make an appointment.
-Appointments can be made by contacting firstname.lastname@example.org.
-Appointment times are generally 10 a.m. and 2 p.m., but other arrangements can be made.
+Current schedules for these workshops can be accessed on the TAD homepage.
+If you cannot attend a workshop, you may make an appointment by contacting firstname.lastname@example.org.
+Appointment times are generally between 9 a.m. and 3 p.m., but other arrangements can be made.
 Walk-ins may be requested to make an appointment for a later date.